-- Turkey's Vestel won a \$20 million contract to build eight manless air vehicles for the Turkish Army. - Procurement of 16 new patrol boats (NTPB).
+- Turkey's defense contractor and commercial vehicle manuufacturer BMC signed a €300 million contract in December 2009 to deliver 859 mine resistant armored vehicles and tactical wheeled vehicles to the army. - Turkey's Vestel won a \$20 million contract to build eight manless air vehicles for the Turkish Army. - Procurement of 16 new patrol boats (NTPB).
 Dearsan Shipyard in Tuzla on April 9, 2010, launched the first 56-meter NTPB. - Sikorsky in April 2011 won a \$3.5 billion contract to build 109 utility helicopters for the Turkish Armed Forces.
 The helicopters will be assembled at the Turkish Aviation Industry (TAI). - Procurement of a large multipurpose landing platform dock.
 ADIK Shipyard is under contract to build eight fast landing craft (LLCT).
 It launched the first vessel in August 2010. - The İstanbul Naval Shipyard in August 2010 launched the TGG Heybeliada, the first of a new class of corvettes under the MİLGEM (National Warship) Project for sea acceptance trials.
 The second corvette, the Büyükada, will be built at the shipyard, while the construction of the remaining 10 vessels will be transferred to private shipyards.
 The ships are capable of advanced patrol and anti-submarine warfare.